 Trend Analysis

-For Applied Materials, Inc. (AMAT), the stock has experienced a price change of 38.22% over the past year.
-This indicates a bullish trend, supported by the notable acceleration in its price movement.
-The stock has reached a high of $243.40 and a low of $126.95, showcasing significant volatility with a standard deviation of 25.89.
+Applied Materials, Inc. (AMAT): Over the past year, AMAT’s stock has experienced a price change of +69.3%.
+This indicates a bullish trend with acceleration in its price movement.
+The stock reached a high of 252.25 and a low of 126.95, showcasing notable volatility with a standard deviation of 26.55.
+Recently, from September 14, 2025, to November 30, 2025, the price increased by 50.33%, with a trend slope of 5.33, indicating that the bullish momentum has continued.

 Analyst Opinions